cunnie/writings/NaNoWriMo.md

 were union.
 If they were union it was next to impossible to get rid of them.
 With him, you need to be careful — you don't want to give him grounds for a lawsuit when he's dismissed.
-You want to make it look like we've been fair and even-handed, and we dismissed him for performance reasons.
+You want to make it look like we've been fair and even-handed, and we dismisshim for performance reasons.
 It has to look fair, that we followed procedures.
 It works like this: you know this guy is bad news;
 I know this guy is bad news, and the guy probably suspects he's bad news.
 He does more harm than good to the corporation.
 But knowing someone is bad news